An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Instance generator

 Moreover, to identify these entities in the indices of the variables, we assign integer numbers to them.
 Entity $S$ {corresponds} to index $0$, $F$ to $1$, and so on until $Sea_2${, which} is identified by index $9$ in the variables.
 For the same reason, technologies $g_0$, $g_1$, $g_2$, $g_3$, $g_4$ and $g_5$ are assigned to sequential indices $0$ to {$5$} and trucks $k_0$ and $k_1$ {to} indices $0$ and $1$.
 The labels on the arcs correspond to the decision variables, according to Table \ref{tab:decision_vars}.
 In this example, warehouse $W_2$, customer $C_2$, airport $Air_2$ and $Port_2$ are located in a continent different from the remaining entities.
 Thereby to transport items between entities, in this case, air or sea transportation is mandatory.

-No warehouse is opened in the solution that optimizes the economic function, i.e., maximizes the NPV.
-In the solution that minimizes the environmental function, environmental impacts are lower in comparison to the economic optimization solution, since the installation of the warehouses is also avoided.
+No warehouse is opened in the solutions that \typo{optimize} the economic function, i.e., maximizes the NPV, and minimizes the environmental impact using the ReCiPe 2008 methodology.
+The solution that minimizes the environmental function indicates that avoiding to install warehouses contributes to reducing the environmental impacts.
 Since the decisions to open warehouses contribute positively to the social objective function, the solution to the maximization of this indicator indicates the opening of the two warehouses at maximum capacity.

-Truck $k_1$ {is selected} for land transportation in all the solutions.
-In particular, overall, truck $k_1$ has {a lower} price and environmental impact than truck $k_0$.
-In {the} environmental optimization solution{, apart from} land transportation{, only airports} are selected due to the lower environmental impact {they cause}.
-In the {economic optimization solution}, seaports are responsible {for delivering} products to customer $C_2$ whereas airports are employed to return used products to the factories.
-In the solution that optimizes the social function, in contrast, the stock in warehouse $W_2$ at the end of the second time period is used to meet the demand {by} customer $C_2$ on the third and last time period.
+Truck $k_1$ is selected for land transportation in all the entities in the environmental solution, whereas truck $k_0$ is preferable in the economic solution.
+In particular, overall, truck $k_1$ has a higher price and a lower environmental impact than truck $k_0$.
+In the environmental optimization solution, apart from land transportation, only seaports are selected due to the lower environmental impact {they cause}.
+In the economic, environmental and in the second period of the social optimization solutions, seaports are responsible for delivering products to customer $C_2$ and returning the used products to the factory.
+In the first period of the solution that optimizes the social function, in contrast, airports are responsible for delivering products to customer $C_2$.
+The stock in warehouse $W_2$ at the end of the first time period in the social optimization solution is used to meet the demand by customer $C_2$ \typo{in} the second time period.

-{The three} solutions employ the manufacturing and remanufacturing technologies $g_0$ and $g_4$, respectively.
-The remanufacturing levels at factories are equal in both the economic and environmental solutions, suggesting that the reverse logistics can improve both functions.
+The environmental and social solutions employ the manufacturing \typo{technology} $g_0$, whereas the economic solution uses the cheaper technology $g_1$.
+The remanufacturing levels at factories are higher in the environmental solution, suggesting \typo{that} reverse logistics can reduce the environmental impacts of the SSC.
+One of the advantages of recycling is to reduce the negative environmental impacts due to raw material acquisition from suppliers.

-Next section presents the computational experiments carried out with a real case study and artificially generated instances.
+\typo{The} next section presents the computational experiments carried out with a real case study and artificially generated instances.